StevenMDixon/IJScript/README.md

 # :japanese_goblin: BadJavaScript

-A Testament to how bad JS can get without style guides, comments, or just general best practices.
+BadJS is a testament to how unreadable code can get without style guides, comments, and general best practices.

 ![WTF](https://media.tenor.com/images/88d97fbeb4a01f923012b103417f7cb1/tenor.gif)

 Proceed with Caution.
 If you do get inspired [here](https://github.com/StevenDixonDev/BadJavaScript/blob/master/Tips.md) are some useful tips on writing BadJS.

-This project has concluded it was a very interesting process learning some of the quirks of JavaScript, However I feel if I continue down this path I may find my self falling into bad practice when coding.
+This project has concluded and it was a very interesting process learning some of the quirks of JavaScript, However I feel if I continue down this path I may find my self falling into bad practice when coding.

 > "Practice makes perfect, but imperfect when practiced poorly." ~ Some old dead guy.

-## Goal
+## :dart: Goal

 Create the most unreadable answers for common "coding test" questions and have them work properly.
 I would like to note before I get to far that this is written as a joke and would like to point out the challenges outlined here are the exact opposite of what someone who codes in JavaScript should do.

-## Rules
+## :mega: Rules

-- [ ] using a minifier is cheating! (half the fun is writing the code!)
+- [ ] using a minifier is cheating! (half the fun is writing the code! and it wont help anyways)
 - [ ] Do not use line breaks or semicolons unless necessary
 - [ ] How else would you write for/while loops without recursion?
 - [ ] Do not declare temporary variables outside of default parameters